-Last update: 2018 /10 /06 15.16
+Last update: 2018 /10 /06 15.14

 Exemplary Accomplished Developing Beginning Problem solving Students solved an engineering problem by choosing appropriate tools and applying engineering skills with proper justification.
 Students solved an engineering problem by choosing appropriate tools and applying engineering skills.
 Students solved an engineering problem but tools were not appropriate and engineering skills not applied.
 Students did not solve the engineering problem.
-Results and analysis Students presented the Labs results and performed analysis, assessment, and comparison with theoretical results.
-Students presented the Labs results and performed analysis and assessment.
-Students presented the Labs results without analysis.
+Results and analysis Students presented the Labs results and performed analysis and assessment.
+Students presented the Labs results.
+Students presented the Labs results without showing the satisfaction of the requirements and constraints.
 Students did not present the Labs results.
 Motivation, initiative, and creativity Students were motivated during the Labs.
 They took initiative, made their own decisions, and came up with new and creative ideas, propositions, and solutions.
 Students showed motivation for their Labs.
 They were able to take initiatives to make their work advance.
 Students showed little/unstable motivation.
 Little initiative has been taken.
 Students were passive with no motivation.
 They did not take any initiative in their work.
 Written communication skills Students provided an organized and thouroughly proof-read document with appropriate structure and formatting (figure labels, headings, references, graphs, etc.), and relevant semantics.
 Students provided an organized document with appropriate structure, and relevant semantics, containing minor misspellings and/or grammatical errors.
 Students provided a document with appropriate structure, and poor semantics, containing minor misspellings and/or grammatical errors.
 Students provided a document with inappropriate structure and formatting, and poor semantics, containing major misspellings and/or grammatical errors.
 Scientific referencing Original work.
 Proper referencing of material (parts/sentences/figures) quoted from relevant sources.
 Original work.
 Proper referencing of material (parts/sentences/figures).
+Proper referencing of quoted material (parts/sentences/figures) but over-reliance on external sources.
 All copied material (parts/sentences/figures) from other sources is not referenced.
 Reports cannot be submitted as is and must be rewritten.